 False positive (FP) and false negative (FN) rates of approved and reference methods should be evaluated when assessing comparability.
 An independent standard (described in Section 7.6) may sometimes be necessary to confirm positives and negatives of both the ATP or new method and the EPA reference method.
+For drinking water method evaluations, confirmed positives and negatives for the proposed method should be determined as described in section 7.6.1.3.
 The confirmation methods used should be discussed in the validation study plan.